 People are generally very satisfied after facial fat transfer surgery, feeling as if they look much more youthful and rejuvenated.
 With a minimal recovery period and lack of major risks and complications, people are very happy to resume their regular activities shortly after facial fat transfer surgery.

-Facial fat transfer surgery cost will vary based on type and number of areas to be treated, whether or not it is combined with another procedure or surgery, and the location of the surgeon.
-The cost of facial fat transfer in NYC ranges from about $5000 to $10,000.
+Facial fat transfer surgery cost in Manhattan’s Upper East Side will vary based on type and number of areas to be treated, whether or not it is combined with another procedure or surgery, and the location of the surgeon.

-Dr. Linkov is a board-certified facial plastic surgeon in NYC with extensive experience in many aging face procedures, including facial fat transfer surgery.
+Dr. Linkov is top plastic surgeon in Manhattan, NY with extensive experience in many aging face procedures, including facial fat transfer surgery.
 Trained in plastic surgery specifically for the head and neck, Dr. Linkov is exquisitely familiar with the delicate anatomy of the facial structures and practices with extreme attention to detail to ensure the most natural appearing results.

 If you are interested in learning more about fat transfers to improve the appearance of your face or lips, contact City Facial Plastics in New York City today.
 We will schedule a consultation with an experienced facial plastic surgeon in Midtown, Manhattan Dr. Gary Linkov to determine if fat grafting is right for you.